-ArcGIS Online currently supports TLS 1.0, 1.1, and 1.2, however in April 2019 only TLS 1.2 will be available for clients to connect.
+ArcGIS Online currently supports TLS 1.0, 1.1, and 1.2, however on April 16, 2019 only TLS 1.2 will be available for clients to connect.
 The older protocol versions were published over a decade ago and many improvements have been made since their release, therefore TLS 1.2 is now considered the safest and most reliable method of delivering encrypted content over the Internet.

 Furthermore, the PCI Data Security Standard (PCI DSS) and the FedRAMP authorization program require disabling SSL/TLS 1.0 implementations.
 TLS 1.1 will still be accepted by PCI and FedRAMP although they strongly recommend TLS 1.2.
 Given security concerns with both TLS 1.0 and 1.1 and the recommendations provided by multiple standards organizations, we are deprecating support of both versions moving forwards.

 Most users accessing ArcGIS Online via a browser should not need to do anything, as TLS 1.2 is compatible with all recent major browser versions.
 Some ArcGIS Online clients, such as ArcGIS Pro, are already TLS 1.2 enabled.
 Esri software that requires action includes ArcGIS Desktop and applications built on and extending ArcGIS Desktop, ArcGIS Enterprise, applications built with ArcGIS Engine (ArcObjects), and partner extensions that access ArcGIS Online services.
 Go to the Esri TLS Support page for more information and specific actions you may need to take in advance of this update.

 Upcoming ArcGIS Enterprise 10.7 – TLS 1.0, 1.1, and HTTP disabled by default